Irritable Bowel Syndrome (IBS) and Fibromyalgia

 You may like to eat the same vegetables more often, but rotating oils and proteins will aid in metabolism and avoidance of developing a sensitivity to any one particular food.

 The above graphic shows the foods highest in FODMAPS (fructans).
 But again, not everyone will react to the same foods.

-With a histamine intolerance for example, you might have to avoid all citrus fruits and all types of vinegar but you might find you can tolerate a high quality raw chocolate on occasion.
+With histamine intolerance, for example, you might have to avoid all citrus fruits and all types of vinegar but you might find you can tolerate high-quality raw chocolate on occasion.

 Marshmallow Root in the form of tea.
 This root is very soothing to the mucous membranes, GI tract and urinary tract.
 This can be steeped and used alone or with other herbs of detoxing nature.
 Look for it in your favorite health/bulk herb department.

 Flaxseed tea.
 Very soothing and healing to the GI tract.
 Simply soak 1-2 tsp. of flax seeds in 10-12 oz. of water overnight or about eight hours.
 In the morning, strain the water to drink.
 The seeds (which become soft) can be consumed as well; however, the liquid is more for healing when the bowels are irritated or inflamed.

 Slippery Elm Bark Powder.
 This powder can be used with another form of fiber or taken alone.
 It coats the intestinal lining for soothing bowel irritations.